nens/threedi-docs/source/d_viewing_results_mi.rst

 map canvas.
 This works in a way comparable to the Identify tool.
 Using Click on Canvas, you will always select only one target node.

-Please note that if you zoom in and click too far away from any target node, nothing will happen.

 Catchment for selected nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First use the Select tool to select one or more target nodes, then click
 ‘Catchment for selected nodes’.

-Please note that if you have not selected any target nodes and click
-this button, nothing will happen.

 Target nodes in polygons
 ~~~~~~~~~~~~~~~~~~~~~~~~